NicholasGasperoni/GSI/README.md

 This repository contains modifications to the EnKF code in order to enable observation-aware RTPS inflation for radar reflectivity DA.
-This allows for spurious hydrometeor locations, as defined by an observation mask file (fv3sar_tile1_mask), to be inflated accoridng to a 2nd reduced alpha value.
+This allows for spurious hydrometeor locations, as defined by an observation mask file (fv3sar_tile1_mask), to be inflated according to a 2nd reduced alpha value.
 This reduced value should help reduce spurious hydrometeors in the inflated ensemble analysis members from the use of RTPS inflation.